Alex23087/Perk/README.md

 This will build the `perkc` compiler and run it directly (you can pass any arguments after `--`).

+## Documentation

+We are using `ocamldoc` to generate the documentation.
+Use the command `make docs` to generate the documentation.

+## Integration with C

+Import C libraries using `import "libname.h"`.
+The compiler will automatically add most of the prototypes from the C source to the typechecker.
+This is not yet perfect, and does not yet work for custom include paths [(check out this issue)](https://github.com/Alex23087/Perk/issues/12), nor does it currently include macros.

 ## Features

 - Simple **type inference**